psullivan01/purity-ring/README.md

 ## Features

 ### 1. Word Splitting
-Purity Ring uses pre-processed word "cost" data to split concatenated strings into their most likely component words.
+Purity Ring uses pre-processed word cost data to split concatenated strings into their most likely component words.

 ### 2. Character Mapping
 After splitting a string, Purity Ring allows users to optionally map special characters and numbers to their corresponding letters (can lead to an increase in false positives).

 ### 3. Blacklist Management
 Purity Ring provides a flexible blacklist management system.
-While there isn't a definitive list of blacklisted terms out there, this app allows users to aggregate terms from various publicly available lists and to add their own terms.
+While there isn't a definitive list of blacklisted terms out there, Purity Ring allows users to aggregate terms from various publicly available lists and to add their own terms.

 ## Usage